John Brodie: Football career

+Legacy

 When Brodie retired from the NFL at the end of the 1973 season, he ranked third in career passing yards, behind only Johnny Unitas and Fran Tarkenton.
-He ranked eighth in touchdown passes upon his retirement, and stayed in the top ten for most touchdown passes from 1970 to 1988.
+He ranked eighth in touchdown passes upon his retirement and stayed in the top ten for most touchdown passes from 1970 to 1988.
 On each list, only he and one other player are not in the Pro Football Hall of Fame (Babe Parilli and John Hadl, respectively).
+He is one of twelve players to have won the passing title three times.
+Cowboys head coach Tom Landry was once quoted as stating: “I marvel at the way he has now mastered the art of quarterback" while John Madden stated Brodie threw the screen pass better than anyone he ever saw.
+Brodie was 74–76–8 as starter for the 49ers; he was passed in wins by Joe Montana and Steve Young but Brodie still holds the record for most starts (and most losses) for all 49er quarterbacks.
+The 49ers retired his No. 12 jersey.
+In 1986, Brodie was inducted into the College Football Hall of Fame In 2010, Brodie was inducted into the African-American Ethnic Sports Hall of Fame, becoming the first European-American so honored.

 In 2004, Brodie was named to the Professional Football Researchers Association Hall of Very Good in the association's second HOVG class.
+In 2006, Brodie's number 12 jersey was brought out of retirement and worn by Trent Dilfer, backup quarterback for the 49ers.
+Dilfer, a close personal friend of Brodie, hoped to bring attention to Brodie's bid for enshrinement in the Pro Football Hall of Fame.
+In 2009, Brodie was inducted into the San Francisco 49ers Hall of Fame inaugural class.

+Post-football career

+Broadcast career

 After he retired from football, Brodie served as an NFL football and golf analyst for NBC Sports.
 He spent two seasons (1977 and 1978) as the network's No. 1 NFL analyst, alongside play-by-play man Curt Gowdy, and called Super Bowl XIII in January 1979.
-Among the other notable NFL games he worked was the Epic in Miami, the January 1982 AFC playoff game between the San Diego Chargers and Miami Dolphins, with play-by-play man Don Criqui.
+Among the other notable NFL games he worked was the "Red Right 88" game, the January 1981 AFC Divisional playoff game between the Oakland Raiders and Cleveland Browns at frigid Cleveland Stadium, along with the Epic in Miami, the January 1982 AFC playoff game between the San Diego Chargers and Miami Dolphins, with play-by-play man Don Criqui.
+He and Criqui also called the 1984 Orange Bowl, which saw the Miami Hurricanes clinch their first national championship, defeating then–No. 1 Nebraska 31–30 by stopping the Cornhuskers' two-point conversion attempt with 48 seconds remaining.
+Brodie left broadcasting in 1985 to try out for the Senior PGA Tour (now the PGA Tour Champions).